Stratadox/ImmutableCollection/README.md

 assert($numbers == new Numbers(1, 2, 3, 4));
 ```

-Similarly, multiple kinds of behaviour can be used simultaneously:
+Multiple kinds of behaviour can be used simultaneously:

 ```php
 <?php